MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## The Reader Monad

-Another monad provided by the `purescript-transformers` package is the `Reader` monad.
+Another monad provided by the `transformers` package is the `Reader` monad.
 This monad provides the ability to read from a global configuration.
 Whereas the `State` monad provides the ability to read and write a single piece of mutable state, the `Reader` monad only provides the ability to read a single piece of data.

 The `Reader` type constructor takes two type arguments: a type `r` which represents the configuration type, and the return type `a`.